-"In my own experience, I have found it the means of saving time, travel and fatigue.
-Doubtless, it is destined to still greater developments hereafter as a medium of communication greater development already its practical and education; but already its practical strated beyond the possibility of question.
+"In my own experience, I have found it the means of saving ne, travel and fatigue.
+Doubtless, it is destined to still greater developments hereafter as a medium of communication and education; but already its practical usefulness is demonstrated beyond the possibility of question.